imsaurabh8/Chest-Xray-Pneumonia-Detection/README.md

 Link - https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

 # Results
 Our model was able to distinguish between the patients that have Pneumonia successfully.
-The model gave an accuracy around 96% on the training data and had a validation accuracy of 82%.
-It was fed an image that it had never seen previously and made the correct prediction.
-But, i feel there is still some room for improvement.
+The model gave an accuracy around 81.9%.